Harpenden RFC: 1990 and onward

 A considerable force in County rugby over the years, the club suffered a few bleak seasons in the mid-1990s when it descended to Herts League 1.
 After some re-organisation, an amazing three seasons followed with the club being crowned Champions of Hertfordshire Division 1 (1995–96), Herts/Middlesex Division 1 (1996–97) and London 3NW (1997–98) ending the run in London 2N.
 Arguably, Harpenden's finest hour came on 3 May 1997 at Twickenham, winning the NPI Junior Cup.
 The intervening period has seen the club consolidate its position in the London leagues.
 This goal has not been helped by the, at that time, regular RFU reorganisation of the leagues (introducing a new London 4NW in 2000–01) meaning that following two steady seasons in London 2N, the club found itself back in 3NW in 2000, where it has remained since.
 In the abbreviated form of the game, the club has been the County leader carrying off the Hertfordshire County 7's title three times since 2003 – the winning squad representing Hertfordshire in the National County 7's each time.
 The colts team regularly contest the County Cup and have emulated the senior side by winning the Colts 7's in 2005, 2006 and 2007.

 Present

-The club now run three senior men's sides, a colts side and has a thriving mini and junior section catering for all age groups from 7 years to colts.
+The club now run three senior men's sides, a colts side and has a mini and junior section catering for all age groups from 7 years to colts.
 2016 saw the introduction of the Harpenden Ladies Senior team who compete in a merit league.
 The junior girls offer female only training sessions from age 12 and up.
-Harpenden Rugby Club.
-The large number of teams across all ages for both men and women has meant that today, the club is a well-established sporting and social facility in the town.